 1. Use of Your Vehicle (including accounting for wear and tear):

-• You must be reimbursed for using your vehicle as part of your job (multiple locations, errands, driving as your job).
+- You must be reimbursed for using your vehicle for your job (multiple locations, errands, driving as your job).
 This is separate from your pay for time worked.

 2. Required vehicle insurance is higher than the minimum required by law: